 *States sampled: Idaho, Oregon and Washington.
 Numbers may not match exactly due to rounding.

-The Pacific Northwest (PNW) returned to more normal growing conditions marked by more moisture and a long, cool spring in the 2022 crop year, which resulted in a soft white (SW) wheat crop with characteristically lower protein.
-This year’s SW crop has very weak to medium gluten strength and good finished product characteristics.
+The Pacific Northwest (PNW) experienced drier growing conditions and moderate temperatures, contributing to a 2023 wheat crop with above average protein.
+The crop has appropriately weak to medium gluten strength and acceptable to good finished product characteristics.
 SW is especially suited for use in cakes, pastries, cookies and snack foods.
 The high protein segment of the SW crop provides opportunities in blends for crackers, Asian noodles, steamed breads, flat breads and pan breads.
-The SW subclass Club wheat, with very weak gluten strength, is typically exported as the subclass Western White, a blend of more than 10% club with SW, for cakes and delicate pastries.
+Club, with very weak gluten strength, is typically used in a Western White blend with SW for cakes and delicate pastries.

 U.S. SOFT WHITE AND WHITE CLUB AVERAGE COMPOSITE DATA HIGHIGHTS

 The table below provides highlights of Soft White and White Club crop averages.
-For full quality results, please see the U.S. Wheat Associates Crop Quality Report to be released late October 2022.
+For full quality results, please see the 2023 U.S. Wheat Associates Crop Quality Report.

 - Test Weight (lb/bu)